f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/vk8s_save_and_exit.png

-The process of creating a vK8s cluster takes just a minute, and after that you will be all set to deploy and distribute app workloads onto this new infrastructure.
+The process of creating a vK8s cluster takes just a minute, and after that you will be all set to deploy and distribute app workloads onto this new Kubernetes infrastructure.
 There are two ways to deploy into F5 Distributed Cloud services: using the User Interface (UI) with F5 Distributed Cloud Console or with a Command Line Interface (CLI) via Kubectl.
-In this demo we are using **Kubectl**.
+In this guide we will use **Kubectl**.

 First, we will need a kubeconfig file for our cluster.
 Kubeconfig stores information about clusters, users, namespaces, and authentication mechanisms.
 To get the Kubeconfig, open the drop-down menu and select **Kubeconfig** to download it.